NuGet/docs.microsoft.com-nuget/docs/Policies/NuGet-FAQ.md

 **What is the difference between a project-level package and a solution-level package?**

-A solution-level package (NuGet 3.x and later) is installed only once in a solution and is then available for all projects in the solution.
+A solution-level package (NuGet 3.x+) is installed only once in a solution and is then available for all projects in the solution.
 A project-level package is installed in each project that uses it.
 A solution-level package might also install new commands that can be called from within the Package Manager Console.

 **Is it possible to install NuGet packages without Internet connectivity?**